 The Mint will also be releasing 2021 Brilliant Uncirculated Silver and Gold Eagles with their original reverse design at the start of 2021 too.
 Given the popularity of the Silver Eagle series – it is widely considered the world’s most collected bullion coin by far – these changes are sure to generate shockwaves throughout the numismatic world and are likely to make issues both new and old even more appealing to collectors and stackers alike.

 Original American Silver Eagle Design- A Mercanti Masterpiece

 Adolph Weinman’s famous Walking Liberty design, which was struck on half dollars from 1916-1947 before returning for this series, will remain in place.
-Even so, the redesign will at least somewhat replace the work of a legend- the extent of which remains to be seen.
+Weinman's initials, "AW," will be added to the obverse for the first time in series on the Type-2 Silver Eagle.
 Former United States Mint Chief Engraver John Mercanti created the reverse design for the first ever Silver Eagle in 1986, and there it has remained ever since.
 Mercanti is the most prolific designer in the history of the US Mint since his work has appeared on over 100 coins and medals.
 He continues to design coins well after his retirement and has recently been collaborating with the Perth Mint on their popular Wedge-Tailed Eagle series.